SUVAT Equations Explained: GCSE & A-Level Physics Guide

 - t = time (the duration of the motion, in seconds)

 These five variables describe the motion of any object moving in a straight line with constant (uniform) acceleration.
-That last point is critical: SUVAT equations only work when acceleration is constant.
-If acceleration is changing, you need calculus-based methods instead.
+That last point matters: SUVAT equations only work when acceleration is constant.
+Changing acceleration?
+You need calculus-based methods instead.

 The Five SUVAT Equations